-STATUS: Unchanged -Genesis shed his Hyundai surname for 2017 to become a standalone brand (similar to what Lexus is to Toyota or what Infiniti is to Nissan).
-The G80 is mostly unchanged from its Genesis days and should appeal to customers who cross-shop similar full-size sedans from German, British, Japanese and North American automakers.
-The car's base V-6 is rated at 311 horsepower, while a 420-horsepower V-8 is optional.
-In addition, the G80 Sport has its own twin-turbocharged 3.3-liter V-6 that produces 365 horsepower and 376 pound-feet of torque.
-All three powertrains use eight-speed automatic transmissions.
-The powertrains are installed inside a rigid platform that was necessitated by the availability of all-wheel-drive that can be specified on all models.
-The system distributes torque 40:60 front-to-rear in normal conditions, but directs up to 90 percent to the front wheels or 100 percent to the rears when slippage is detected.
-However in Sport mode, added rear torque bias can be locked in for improved handling agility.
-Most available collision-mitigating/avoiding active safety technologies are standard on the G80.
+STATUS: Unchanged for 2020; all-new model expected for 2021 - Genesis became a standalone division of Hyundai for 2017, similar to what Lexus is to Toyota or Infiniti is to Nissan.
+When the switch was flipped, the Hyundai Genesis sedan became the Genesis G80 and it hasn't changed all that much since.
+The 311-horsepower V-6 is standard, while a 420-horsepower V-8 is optional.
+The G80 Sport gets a twin-turbocharged 3.3-liter V-6 that produces 365 horsepower and 376 pound-feet of torque.
+All three powertrains use eight-speed automatic transmissions, and all-wheel-drive can be specified on all models.
+The system distributes torque 40:60 front-to-rear in normal conditions, but directs up to 90 percent to the front wheels or 100 percent to the rears when tire slip is detected.
+In Sport mode, added rear torque bias can be locked in for improved handling agility.

 Engines (h.p.): 3.8-liter V-6 (311); 5.0-liter V-8 (420); 3.3-liter V-6, twin-turbocharged (365)